igor-vovk/connect-rpc-scala/README.md

 Check [examples](https://github.com/igor-vovk/connect-rpc-scala/tree/main/example) directory for some examples of using the library.

-Install `http4s` frontend, you will also need one of `http4s` server implementations, Ember in this case:
+In case of http4s frontend, you will also need one of `http4s` server implementations, Ember in this case:

 ```scala
 libraryDependencies ++= Seq(